 Indiana University Health Bedford Hospital physicians provide you with expert care to help balance hormones and improve your bodily functions while living with diabetes.

 Our team of physicians, nurse practitioners, dietitians and certified diabetes educators provide comprehensive care including medication management, education and treatment.
 We offer a wide range of outpatient services, including nutrition counseling and diabetes classes.
-Our endocrinologists and specialized care team work with you to manage and monitor your condition to ensure your treatment plan is effective.

 If you or a family member has been diagnosed with diabetes, IU Health Bedford Hospital can help with a wide range of outpatient programs and services.
 Our experienced diabetes educators have created a comprehensive program to help you and your family gain the knowledge and skills you need to achieve and maintain control of your diabetes.